Let's start with Audio Soundbites 14 and go in order from there.

 That's great news.

-At the same time, you look at that democratic debate.
+At the same time, you look at that Democratic debate.

 I had to laugh at what I saw Barack Obama do.

-I mean, it's gone from Jane Fonda to Dr. Strangelove.
+It's gone from Jane Fonda to Dr. Strangelove.

-We're gonna get to that Jane Fonda to Dr. Strangelove in one week.
+Jane Fonda to Dr. Strangelove in one week.

-All of this, this bridge collapse, the libs can't wait.
+All of this, this bridge collapsed.

-Got to raise taxes, gotta raise taxes.
+Got to raise taxes, got to raise taxes.

-Uh is that precluding the ability of you and your party to come up with the revenues the country needs to fix its the premise here is so flawed that it angers me.
+Is that precluding the ability of you and your party to come up with the revenues the country needs to fix?

 We've got more money than we know what to do with.